About this mod

 Note #2: By default, NAF only comes with support for the Human skeleton.
 For information on adding other skeletons, see the "Adding Non-Human Skeletons" section.

 8.)
-Switch from Pose Mode to Object Mode and animate the skeleton any way you'd like.
+Make sure you are in pose mode and animate the skeleton any way you'd like.
 There's nothing special to Starfield about this step, just normal Blender animation.
 There's a ton of videos on YouTube that explain how to animate in Blender in-depth.

 10.)
 Copy the export settings in the images below.
 Both the .gltf and .glb formats are supported.
 The "Group by NLA Track" setting depends on how you made your animation.
 But if you're not sure what it means, leave it disabled.
 Optimize Animation Size can also be enabled, depending on preference.